rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/1 - Ingest/readme.md

 	_Running a query_

-Scroll down in the results window and examine the data displayed there.
-The results should include several hundred rows, each containing the URL, width, and height of a painting by Picasso, Van Gogh, or Monet.
-This is the raw data that you will use to train a machine-learning model in [Part 3](../3%20-%20Predict) after cleaning and preparing it in [Part 2](../2%20-%20Process).
+Scroll horizontally and vertically in the results window and examine the data displayed there.
+The results should include several hundred rows, each containing information about a painting by Picasso, Van Gogh, or Monet.
+This is the raw data that you will use to train a machine-learning model in [Lab 3](../3%20-%20Predict) after cleaning and preparing it in [Lab 2](../2%20-%20Process).

 <a name="Summary"></a>
 ## Summary ##

 In this lab, you created a dataset that will later be used to train a machine-learning model to recognize the artists of famous paintings.
 But before the model can be trained, the data requires cleaning.
 Among other things, it needs to be deduped so that the model isn't trained with multiple images of the same painting.
-That isn't as straightforward as it might sound, because you will need code that examines two images and determines whether they represent the same painting.
-But where there's a will, there's a way, and you may now proceed to the next lab in this series — [Using the Microsoft Machine Learning Library for Apache Spark (MMLSpark) to Perform Image Classification, Part 2](../2%20-%20Process) — to get the cleaning process started.
+You may now proceed to the next lab in this series — [Using the Microsoft Machine Learning Library for Apache Spark (MMLSpark) to Perform Image Classification, Part 2](../2%20-%20Process) — to get the cleaning process started.

 ---